Lewis and Clark Tour: Undaunted Courage

 After transfer from Great Falls airport, we begin the Lewis and Clark Tour in Fort Benton a place Meriwether Lewis described as judicious for trade and a place where he narrowly escaped by canoe from marauding Blackfeet.
 In the steamboat era, Fort Benton attracted many fur traders and by 1830 the town was already booming with saloons and dance halls.
 The Grand Union Hotel is a national historic landmark that dates from that era.
 Our guide will preside at an evening reception and dinner in the hotel.

-DAY 2 PreTour – Days 2 and 3 – On the Missouri River
+DAYS 2 and 3 Pre-tour Missouri River

 Following breakfast, the group will set out for a canoe trip with experienced, professional local outfitters, who will provide tents, mattresses and all other essential gear besides sleeping bags.
 This trip will feature enjoyable trail meals prepared by our outfitters.
 As we proceed, we will behold the same isolated and awesome cliffs passed by Lewis and Clark .
 The river has long since been under protection from development because of its Wild and Scenic designation.
 Along the way we will hike to such sites as the Hole in the Wall and read from the Expedition Journals on the very campsites where the explorers made their entries.

 We will finish the river expedition at Judith Landing in the afternoon and transfer by bus to our hotel in Great Falls where we will rendezvous with the rest of the tour group.
 There will be time to freshen up and even wash your clothes before dinner.